 Updated: 8/19/2018 | August 19th, 2018

-Traveling solo is a unique opportunity to find out exactly who you are in completely new surroundings and without anyone around from your past to influence you.
+Traveling solo as woman is a unique opportunity to find out exactly who you are in completely new surroundings and without anyone around from your past to influence you.
 That can be a scary prospect, but the good news is there are plenty of places out there that can make you feel safe and welcome.
 And when in the right place, a solo trip — regardless of how long it is — has the power to benefit you for years or even a lifetime thereafter.

 1. Moab, Utah

 Moab is a mecca for outdoor enthusiasts.
 For those all about the camper van life, bouldering, hiking, and kayaking, Moab has it all going on.
 It’s where you’ll find Canyonlands and Arches National Parks as well as Dead Horse State Park.
 Basically, it’s one of the most gorgeous areas on Earth with a high concentration of incredible rock formations and free campsites.

 Why it’s great for solo female travelers: I easily met people just by hanging around the free campsites, the coffee shops, and while watching the sunset over Dead Horse point during my solo American Southwest road trip.
 I tend to find that when a place attracts people because of a common shared interest, especially something outdoorsy, it tends to be social.
 Moab is a perfect example of that.

 2. Yubeng, China

 Yubeng is a remote village in the Chinese Himalayas that can only be reached by foot or mule.
 During the hike in, I saw Tibetan prayer flags strung from tree to tree, snow softly falling, and animals roaming freely all throughout the town.
 There are stupas (mound-like structures containing relics and used for meditation) everywhere.